 When I was pregnant I got all kinds of advice and warnings about becoming a mom.
 People would tell me that I wouldn’t get 4 consecutive hours of sleep until the kids started school.
 I was told how fast my children would grow up and to cherish every moment.
-I was warned about every food, sunscreen and baby proofing thing you could think of.
+I was warned about every food, sunscreen and baby proofing thing you could think of, if back then the taotronics humidifier would have existed I would have probably gotten it.
 But not once, did anyone give me a heads up about the thing I am about to endure with my oldest child.

 Not one person told me how hard it was going to be the first time you send your child away on a 4 day field trip.
 No one told me that I was going to have to let go and allow my 11-year-old to have her independence to go on this trip without myself or her father.
 Not one person warned me that not only would I have to let my daughter go, but I would only get to talk to her once a day while she is away.